-Your installer should have fitted a CO alarm in the same room as the appliance.
-If the alarm sounds unexpectedly, follow the instructions given under "Warning Note" below.
+Your installer should have fitted CO alarms in the same room as the appliance and, either inside each bedroom or within 5 meters of the bedroom door measured along the path of the corridor.
+Ref: building regulations doc J. If the alarm sounds unexpectedly, follow the instructions given under "Warning Note" below.